The Best Christmas Sugar Cookies (No-Chill Recipe)

 A star cookie with yellow icing in step-by-step instructions for using royal icing.

-2. Once you have it thinned and colored, pour the icing into individual squeeze bottles or individual icing bags.
-Fill in the outlines on the cookies with the flood icing.
+2. Fill in the outlines on the cookies with the “flood” icing.

-3. Then, use a toothpick to fill in any little gaps (see pictures to get an idea of how this is done).
-You can do the swirl designs by adding dots of different colors over your base color and swirling with a toothpick.
+3. Use a toothpick to fill in any little gaps (see pictures above to get an idea of how this is done).
+You can do the swirl designs by adding dots or lines of different colors over your base color and swirling with a toothpick (see the ornament cookie in the image below).

 4. Add sprinkles for more dimension and design.
 Be creative and have fun!